Where Some Ideas Are Stranger Than Others...

 So now the stage is set with two great continents of wildly creative Indigenous peoples whose cultures enshrine various views and expressions of human sexuality and divisions of labour based on sex.
 Europeans arrive, focussed on getting full or partial control of a land and its people to seize and profit by their labour and goods.
 They decry what they label sinful behaviour, and Indigenous nakedness.
 The question of what it means to be "naked" is a warning for us here, because what counts as naked also varies by culture and time period.
 There are times and places in which a european man could be declared naked because he didn't have a hat on, because hats represented a whole range of social mores around how each person conformed to the practices of their social class.
 Similarly, european women could be considered naked at times if they didn't have gloves on.
 Furthermore, we need to bear in mind that the europeans who wrote about Indigenous people were from two main groups with plenty invested in depicting them in a poor light, deflecting attention from real or potential regularities in their own behaviour, and justifying expensive projects.
 Christian missionaries considered many boundary crossing individuals religious rivals and opponents to their own proselytizing projects.
 Explorers and traders were part of groups who built forts and trading posts where the sex ratio among whites remained extremely skewed, so somehow demonstrating that they were not engaged in or approving of any sexual or gender impropriety inflected their views and their writing.

 The english solution was wholesale importation of white women, especially supposedly "excess" white women who would have no chance of marrying otherwise.
 These women were expected to recivilize the white men in the colonies, take away the convenient rationalization for miscegenation that otherwise men would have sex with each other, and support the final destruction of boundary crossing medicine that missionaries so despised.
-As Adele Perry has written about the early colonial society of what is currently called british columbia, white women were expected to ensure that "proper" meaning european gender roles and sexual behaviour would hold sway over the inherently degraded First Nations notions.
+As Adele Perry has written about the early colonial society of what is currently called british columbia, white women were expected to ensure that "proper," meaning european gender roles and sexual behaviour would hold sway over First Nations peoples whom they considered inherently degraded.
 This extraordinary feat of complete cultural and religious transformation was to be achieved primarily by example, though white women might take more active roles as teachers or missionaries.
-This increased european discomfort about settler women however, because by necessity these women had to work that in europe was not considered appropriate to their gender.
+This increased european discomfort about settler women however, because by necessity these women had to do work that in europe was not considered appropriate to their sex.
 They were boundary crossing, and in europe that was always assumed to mean sexual misbehaviour.
 This may have contributed to hardening of class definitions and divisions, according to which female servants and slaves could be given "men's work" and not threaten hegemonic ideas about sex and gender precisely because they were servants and slaves.
 They were degraded and social exemplars only of what not to do.

 In the meantime, Indigenous peoples found many ways to evade strictures on their boundary crossing practices, which soon everybody was doing to some degree even if they didn't originally have boundary crossing medicine.
 So it was that the importance of people who did and do have such medicine rose again, because they needed to share it and therefore help their nations and communities survive.
 And while they were at it, not a few folks with boundary crossing medicine found the opportunity to do cheeky things like make use of new-fangled photographs to capture an image from their busy day.